SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 Traditional serializable isolation, while guaranteeing data integrity, often suffers from performance bottlenecks due to extensive locking.
 This article explores Serializable Snapshot Isolation (SSI), a rising star in the field that promises the best of both worlds: strong data consistency without sacrificing performance.
-We'll delve into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
+The article delves into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
 We will refer to the research paper titled [A critique of snapshot isolation](https://dl.acm.org/doi/10.1145/2168836.2168853).

 ### Introduction